alitskevich/dzi-todomvc/readme.md

 # Dzi-UI • [TodoMVC](http://todomvc.com)

-This tod-app is created to give insight on

-- What is a UI framework, why, how it works.
+The todo-app is created to give insight on what is a UI framework, Components, composition, property binding, side-effects.
-- What is a Component, property binding, composition
-- What are side-effects, observer pattern, redux-like

 ## Resources